ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 2.md

 The trigger action clause consists of the following three parts:

 - Action granularity: Determines the unit (row or statement) by which the trigger operates
-- Action WHEN condition: Optionally used to set an additional condition to determine whether the trigger will fire.
+- Action WHEN condition: Optionally specify additional conditions that determine whether or not the trigger should be triggered
 - Action body: Determines what the trigger actually does.

 *FOR EACH {ROW\|STATEMENT}*